fuzmish/manioc/README.md

     - `Unregister`
     - `Resolve` (`ResolveMany`, `MustResolve`, `MustResolveMany`)
   - It is unclear if this will be possible in future versions of Golang.
+  - To relieve this problem, we made a Linter that performs static type checking: [manioctypechecker](https://github.com/fuzmish/manioctypechecker)
 - As of Golang 1.18, a struct cannot have methods with type parameters.
 It is why our APIs are in the form `Resolve[T](WithScope(scope))` instead of the form `scope.Resolve[T]()`.
 It is unclear if this can be improved in future Golang releases (cf. [golang/go#49085](https://github.com/golang/go/issues/49085)).

 ### Name and Logo